tsackton/taelgarverse/docs/gazetteer/upper-istaros/refounded-alliance-of-aurbez/refounded-alliance-of-aurbez.md

 Trade follows the [Maseau - Dunmar Road](<../maseau-dunmar-road.md>), moving south to [Dunmar](<../../greater-dunmar/realms/dunmar/dunmar.md>) and north to the [March of Andonne](<../../greater-sembara/duchy-of-maseau/march-of-andonne.md>), [Maseau](<../../greater-sembara/duchy-of-maseau/duchy-of-maseau.md>), and eventually [Sembara](<../../greater-sembara/sembara/sembara.md>).

-The road’s traffic grows year after year, especially since the construction of a stone bridge across the [Aursen](<../../major-rivers/istaros-watershed/aursen.md>) in DR 1732.
-The market town of [Aursenbourg](<./aursenbourg.md>) has grown around the bridge, to become a central depot on the route, with a large market.

 ## Settlements

 Many Aurbeze live in small, isolated farmsteads, or small clusters of a handful of households.
 Houses are sturdy and defensible, with thick walls, small windows, and steep roofs to shed snow.
 These folk are largely self-sufficient, producing their own food, tools, and clothing, with perhaps a few trips to seasonal fairs to supplement their needs.

 Nonetheless there are some larger settlements and villages.
 These mostly lie near the marshy upper [Aursen](<../../major-rivers/istaros-watershed/aursen.md>), where the river slows and meanders across the plateau before spilling off the escarpment in a series of large waterfalls, and along the [Maseau - Dunmar Road](<../maseau-dunmar-road.md>), below the plateau.
 These include:

-- [Aursen Marshes](<./aursen-marshes.md>): A marshy basin on the upper [Aursen](<../../major-rivers/istaros-watershed/aursen.md>), home to lizardfolk communities and productive farms on the drier edges.
+- [Aursen Marshes](<aursen-marshes.md>): A marshy basin on the upper [Aursen](<../../major-rivers/istaros-watershed/aursen.md>), home to lizardfolk communities and productive farms on the drier edges.
-- [Aursenbourg](<./aursenbourg.md>): A walled market town at the Aursen crossing, grown up around the road and the bridge.
+- [Aursenbourg](<aursenbourg.md>): A walled market town at the Aursen crossing, grown up around the road and the bridge.
-- [Three Wells](<./three-wells.md>): A fortified gathering place on the plateau, where councils meet and where a watchtower maintained by [Rangers](<../../../groups/rangers.md>) keeps vigil over the approaches.
+- [Three Wells](<three-wells.md>): A fortified gathering place on the plateau, where councils meet and where a watchtower maintained by [Rangers](<../../../groups/rangers.md>) keeps vigil over the approaches.
-- [Laicon](<./laicon.md>): A small village along the road, known as a trading point for goods brought down from the plateau, and home to a famous inn, [Ausson's Crossing](<./ausson-s-crossing.md>).
+- [Laicon](<laicon.md>): A small village along the road, known as a trading point for goods brought down from the plateau, and home to a famous inn, [Ausson's Crossing](<ausson-s-crossing.md>).

 ## History